Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 Q: How does Claude Code compare to GitHub Copilot?

 Copilot is primarily an autocomplete tool.
-Claude Code operates as an autonomous agent—it can understand entire codebases, execute multi-step tasks, and maintain context across complex projects.
+Claude Code operates as an autonomous agent that can understand entire codebases, execute multi-step tasks, and maintain context across complex projects.
+Since the desktop app launched in March 2026, Claude Code can also interact with native desktop applications.
 They serve different purposes.

 Q: Which has the best support?

 Make offers ticket-based support. n8n has an active community forum with 40K+ members and direct staff involvement.
-Claude Code has comprehensive documentation and Anthropic's growing support resources.
+Claude Code has complete documentation and Anthropic's growing support resources.

 Q: Can non-developers use Claude Code?

 With some learning, yes.
 The natural language interface means you can describe what you want without knowing exact syntax.
-But you'll need basic comfort with terminals and willingness to iterate on solutions.
+The desktop app (launched March 2026) makes it more accessible than the terminal-only experience.
+But you'll still need willingness to iterate on solutions and basic comfort with technical concepts.

 Q: What about data security?